Whilst two-dimensional images of Saint George slaying the Dragon are almost commonplace, an English medieval image in the round is a different matter.

 Remembered with wry amusement is the reported comment of an unidentified dealer at the auction when this possibly even pre-medieval, sensitive presentation of pathos was acquired ---- " I wonder what sort of idiot bought this ".

-There are four cressets in the Collection : a pair in copper alloy, one in stone and this one in ceramic.
+There are five cressets in the Collection : a pair in copper alloy, two in ceramic and one in stone.
 In view of the considerably greater availability and lower cost of fats and oils for lamps and cressets by comparison with wax for candles, it seems probable that, across a broad period, cressets were used more extensively than candlesticks.
 This is not of course to ignore the known widespread use of rushlights.

 Knowledge of provenance so as to be able to specify the religious order and house from which this nun originated would have been appreciated.
 She does however remain an enigma, of necessity described only as being English, fifteenth century, about 7" cubed and made of sandstone.
 Perhaps, having already used the word and not resisting use of adjectives, she is enigmatic.